 This is my preferred method when running a 2 fly setup in water that I don’t need to cast more than 20 feet.
 It is almost identical to the above method but it doesn’t use any added weights on the line.

-This is known as euro nymphing and in most medium to fast rivers that are between 1 foot and 7 feet it is by far the most effective method.
-You can see more about Euro Nymphing on my page Euro Nymphing: An Expert Euro Guide Explains.
+This is known as European Nymphing, or Euro Nymphing, or what some angles call tight line nymphing, and in most medium to fast rivers that are between 1 foot and 7 feet this method is by far the most effective method.
+Click the link to see more about this method.

 2 Fly Setup With An Indicator